kamu-data/kamu-cli/DEVELOPER.md

 make test
 ```

-In most cases you can skip tests involving very heavy Spark and Flink engines and databases by running:
+In most cases, you can skip tests involving very heavy Spark and Flink engines and databases by running:
 ```sh
 make test-fast
 ```